CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 #### Viewing details of task or reminder: `view`
-Sometimes, listing down all the tasks is simply not enough.
-There’s too many details to show, which, Linenux has left out in list.
-To help you with that, Linenux supports view, which allows you to view all the details of a task in your schedule, inclusive of the reminders that are attached to your task.
+Sometimes, listing down all the tasks and reminders is simply not enough, as we might want to check all the reminders that we have created for a particular task.

 Just type `view`, followed by some keywords to search for your task and Linenux will show all the details of the task that you searched for.